BioBoost/object-oriented-programming-using-java/java_basics.md

 In the example above the initialization step is used to create a local variable `i` which serves as a simple counter.
 Next the condition is checked and the text is outputted to the terminal.
 Next `i` is incremented (1 is added).
 Before the next iteration the value of `i` is checked in the condition and the loop continues.

 The last iteration happens when `i` was incremented to 9.
 The loop is executed a last time and the value of `i` is incremented a last time to 10.
 Next the condition is checked but not met.
-The loop terminated and execution jumps after the for loop.
+The loop is terminated and execution jumps after the for loop.

 Want to see the values of i?
 Use the following code: